samche42/ShiftScan/README.md

 By default, ShiftScan assumes that the control wells are in columns 1 & 2.
 This can be changed in one of two ways:

-**Option 1:** If the controls are in different columns e.g. first and last, then you can provide a comma-delimiedt list of the control columns using the -c flag.
+**Option 1:** If the controls are in different columns e.g., first and last, then you can provide a comma-delimited list of the control columns using the -c flag.
 I.e. ```-c 1,24```.

 **Option 2:** You may alternatively opt to provide a tab-delimited file that assigns a "type" to each well.
 I.e. ```-c /path/to/wherver/you/stored/the/well_mapping.txt```